keltia/fetiche-rs/acutectl/README.md

 └─────────────┴───────┴───────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

 The reason for the different categories is to give the engine a hint on how to process the data.
-Drone data will be
-transformed into our `DronePoint` and `Journey` types for post-processing.

 </details>